nmlgc/ssg/README.md

 The build is driven by `build.sh`, which sets up the required submodules and environment variables for Tup.
 Some libraries are expected to be installed through the distribution's package manager; check the script for details.

+Use `install.sh` to copy all files to their standard install locations.

 ### Filtering build outputs

 By default, the process builds both Debug and Release configurations of all binaries.